CQX96/CQX96-Linux/Documentation/networking/ip-sysctl.rst

 tcp_stdurg - BOOLEAN
 	Use the Host requirements interpretation of the TCP urgent pointer field.
-	Most hosts use the older BSD interpretation, so if you turn this on Linux might not communicate correctly with them.
+	Most hosts use the older BSD interpretation, so if you turn this on CQX96 might not communicate correctly with them.

 	Default: FALSE